 - Live the Life of a Fisherman in Georgetown

-A shipbuilding centre in the Victorian Era, now Georgetown is a small village with fantastic waterfront views… and where you can be a fisherman for a day!
+Once a shipbuilding centre in the Victorian Era, Georgetown is a small village with fantastic waterfront views… and where you can be a fisherman for a day!

 - Watch the Tide as You Explore Hopewell Rocks ✓